To Be Announced: Introduction

 \paragraph*{Outline} We close the introductory section with an outline of the content.
-Section \ref{sec.prelims} provides the technical background.
+Section \ref{sec.prelims} provides the technical background on public announcement logic and on action model logic.
 Section \ref{sec.apal} is on arbitrary public announcement logic and its variations.
 Section \ref{sec.galcal} is on group announcement logic and coalition announcement logic.
 These are variations of arbitrary public announcement logic modelling aspects of agency, ability or strategy.
-Section \ref{sec.am} is on logics quantifying over action models, Section \ref{sec.au} is on quantification in arrow update logics, and Section \ref{sec.rml} is on refinement modal logics.
-The logics in the Sections \ref{sec.am}, \ref{sec.au} and \ref{sec.rml} all quantify over arbitrary, not necessarily public, information change.
-Section \ref{sec.iterate} focusses on epistemic planning, group epistemic notions, and iterated information change, whereas Section \ref{sec.sabotage} is on relation changing modal logics, which is also contrasted to the iterated information change of the preceding section.
-Sections \ref{sec.iterate} and \ref{sec.sabotage} are more exploratory in character than the other sections in this survey.
+Section \ref{sec.am} is on quantification in action model logic, Section \ref{sec.au} is on quantification in arrow update logics, and Section \ref{sec.rml} is on refinement modal logics.
+The logics in the Sections \ref{sec.am}, \ref{sec.au}, and \ref{sec.rml} all quantify over arbitrary, not necessarily public, information change.
+Sections \ref{sec.iterate} and \ref{sec.sabotage} are more exploratory in character than the other sections in this survey: they point towards directions for novel research and are less a survey of work already done.
+Section \ref{sec.iterate} is on iterated information change, factual change, group epistemic notions, and epistemic planning.
+These topics are normally considered in dynamic epistemic logics, but play a minor role in this survey on quantification.
+Section \ref{sec.sabotage} is on so-called relation-changing modal logics.
+Such logics are not normally considered dynamic epistemic logics, but there are most relevant relations to quantification.